 Here’s a link to an article you might find informative: Don’t get TOO much exercise during your coronavirus quarantine.
 Here’s why..
 You could increase your exposure to coronavirus, even if you’re trying to physically distance yourself.
 I sometimes get surprised by someone coming around the bushes that I didn’t see, usually without a mask, exhaling in my face area.
 I keep a mask right below my chin for when I come across other cyclists, people smoking at bus stops, cars with open windows next to the bike lane, kids darting out into the road, and so on.
 So far, so good.

-But if I weren’t out there so much, I’d reduce my exposure risk, wouldn’t I?
-Walking less just doesn’t compute for me.
+If I weren’t outside, I’d reduce my exposure risk, wouldn’t I?
+But walking less just doesn’t compute for me.
 In fact, I should probably do more.
 Go for hikes and faster walks around an outdoor track.
 And so it goes, the ongoing analysis of my sports psychology.
 Is what I’m doing healthy?
 Yes.
 Is it getting the results like weight loss that I want?
 No, not yet.
+Still a fat athlete aka fathlete.
+Activity is good for the heart, mood and other things.
+Too much of a good thing may be bad, though.

-But I know I’m exercising because I am plenty tired.
-The actual sleep I get doesn’t always correspond with how tired I am, though.
+I know I’m exercising because I am plenty tired.
+The actual sleep I get doesn’t always correspond with how tired I am.
 It’s been 100 degrees plus heat index for weeks, which doesn’t help.
 For now, I don’t see changing anything, with my walks at least.
 I don’t have any easy answers but maybe you, in the comments?
-I think we do our best and try to not overdo it when we can.
-Use a journal, find a buddy, talk to your doctor, tell someone and that could help keep you accountable.
+I think we do our best and try to not overdo it when we can, but if we have the drive, it’s hard to ignore.
+If you’re dealing with similar issues, you might keep a journal, find a buddy, talk to your doctor, tell someone and that could help keep you accountable for not doing too much or too little.

-But most of all, I think it might help to get quiet and grab a yoga mat or chair or something.
-Think about what might happen if you stopped whatever activity or took a break.
+Most of all, I think it might help to get quiet and grab a yoga mat or chair or something and think about what might happen if you stopped whatever activity or took a break.
 The world would probably go on, the earth would keep spinning.
 Maybe you’d gain some insight.
-But you better get Insight Meditation app as info to track all your steps enlightenment…
+But you better get Insight Meditation app as info to track all your steps enlightenment!